ha7shu/matrix/README.md

 # Matrix Operations

 A matrix is a rectangluar array in which elements are stored in rows and columns.

 This is an attempt to perform various operations on matrix using **C** .

 ## Features

 The program includes the following features:

-1. Sum of elements in a matrix
+1. Sum of elements in matrix
+2. Transpose of matrix
-2. Determinant of a matrix
+3. Determinant of matrix
-3. Diagonal of a matrix
+4. Diagonal of matrix
-4. Trace of a matrix
+5. Trace of matrix
-5. More to be added soon...
+6. Addition of two matrices
+7. Multiplication of two matrices

 ## How to Run